SmartThingsCommunity/SmartThingsEdgeDrivers/drivers/SmartThings/philips-hue/PROGRESS.md

 #### Tasks

-- [ ] Convert supported resources map to a map of handlers instead of boolean
+- [x] Convert supported resources map to a map of handlers instead of boolean ✅ 2024-04-16
-- [ ] Move handlers to their own file
+- [x] Move handlers to their own file ✅ 2024-04-16
-- [ ] Rename the "light_state_disco_cache" key to be service type agnostic
+- [x] Rename the "light_state_disco_cache" key to be service type agnostic ✅ 2024-04-16
-- [ ] Update the `discovered_device_callback` function to allow for other device types
+- [x] Update the `discovered_device_callback` function to allow for other device types ✅ 2024-04-16

 ### Capability Handlers